aKamrani/remote-oneway/README.md

    ```

 The installation script will:
-- Install Python dependencies (netifaces, pyinstaller)
+- Install Python dependencies (netifaces)
 - Read configuration from `.env` file
 - Embed configuration into the client script
-- **Compile both Python scripts to standalone binary executables**
-- Copy client binary to `/etc/ntpsync/ntp`
+- Copy client script to `/etc/ntpsync/ntp`
-- Copy monitor binary to `/etc/dnsresolve/conf`
+- Copy monitor script to `/etc/dnsresolve/conf`
 - Install and enable the systemd service
 - Install and enable the monitoring timer
 - Start the service

-**Important**: The installed files (`/etc/ntpsync/ntp` and `/etc/dnsresolve/conf`) are compiled binaries, not Python scripts.
-Source code is not visible or accessible on the target system.
+**Note**: Configuration is embedded directly into `/etc/ntpsync/ntp`, no separate `.env` file is created on the system.

 ## Configuration